Skip to main content

 ETH Zurich#7

-Two Swiss universities in the world top 15.
-For a country of 8.7 million people, that’s extraordinary.
-The quality-to-price ratio is arguably the best in the world for a French student.
+The cantonal universities hold their own too: Zurich, Geneva and Lausanne regularly rank between the world top 100 and top 200.
+One university in the top 10 and one in the top 25: for a country of 8.7 million people, that’s extraordinary.
+Even after the 2025 increase, the quality-to-price ratio remains among the best in the world for a French student.

 3. Cost of living: the cold shower